Robust Markov Decision Process: Beyond Rectangularity: Introduction.

-MDPs are widely applicable in many settings because of their tractability.
-An optimal policy can be found in the set $\Pi$ of stationary Markovian policies.
-Moreover, and one can choose this policy to be deterministic, i.e., $\pi_{sa} \in \{0,1\}$ for all $s\in \X, a\in \A$.
-This is potentially attractive from an implementation point of view in many applications.
-Several efficient algorithms have been studied including policy iteration, value iteration and linear programming based algorithms. \cite{Ye} shows that for a fixed discount factor $\lambda$, the policy iteration and the simplex algorithms for MDPs are both strongly polynomial.
-We refer the reader to~\cite{Puterman} and~\cite{Bertsekas} for extensive reviews of MDPs.
+An optimal policy can be found in the set of stationary deterministic policies, which is potentially attractive from an implementation point of view.
+Efficient algorithms have been studied including policy iteration, value iteration and linear programming~\citep{Puterman,Bertsekas}.
+In particular, MDPs have been used extensively in many healthcare applications including early detection, prevention, screening and treatment of diseases.
+MDPs are particularly efficient to analyze chronic diseases and decisions that are made sequentially over time in a stochastic environment, see for instance the recent works on cardiovascular controls for patients with Type 2 diabetes \citep{MDP-steimle} and determining the optimal stopping time for medical treatments \citep{cheng2019}.

-While MDPs provide a tractable approach for modeling many practical applications, it is important to note that in many applications the transition kernel $\boldsymbol{P}$ is a statistical estimate from noisy observations where statistical errors are unavoidable.
-Therefore it is an approximation of the true transition probabilities of the problem.
-The optimal policy for the nominal parameters could potentially be highly sensitive to even small perturbations in the problem parameters and lead to highly suboptimal outcomes.
-The authors in \cite{Mannor} show that the expected reward \eqref{eq-expreward} can significantly deteriorate even with a small variation in the parameters.
-Therefore, it is important to address the uncertainty in parameter estimates while computing the ``optimal'' policy.
+However, in most applications, we only estimate model parameters from noisy observational data.
+Consequently, the decision maker may recommend a policy that performs poorly with respect to the true parameters, since the optimal policy for the nominal parameters could potentially be highly sensitive to even small perturbations in the problem parameters and lead to highly suboptimal outcomes.

-We consider a robust approach to address the uncertainty in the transition probabilities.
-In particular, we model the uncertainty in $\boldsymbol{P}$ as an adversarial selection from some compact convex set $\PP$.
-We refer to this set as the \textit{uncertainty set} and it can be seen as a safety region around our estimation of the nominal parameter.
-Our goal is to find a policy that maximizes the worst-case expected reward over the choices of $\boldsymbol{P}$ in the uncertainty set $\PP$, i.e., our goal is to solve
+We consider a robust approach to address the uncertainty in the transition probabilities where we model the uncertainty in $\bm{P}$ as an adversarial selection from a compact convex \textit{uncertainty set} $\PP$.
+Our goal is to find a policy that maximizes the worst-case expected reward over the choices of $\bm{P}$ in the uncertainty set $\PP$, i.e., our goal is to solve

-We refer to this as the \textit{policy improvement problem}, (PI), following the literature.
+We refer to this as the \textit{policy improvement problem}, (PI), following the literature \citep{Kuhn}.
 An important sub-problem of the above problem is to compute the worst-case reward of a given policy $\pi$,

-We refer to this as the \textit{policy evaluation problem}, (PE).
+We refer to this as the \textit{policy evaluation problem} (PE).